If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The beekeeping industry has continued to expand worldwide with more bee products being added to the menu of outputs from the sector.
 Starting as a traditional art in many parts of the world, it has turned commercial with hundreds of apiaries opening up every other day.

-Traditional beekeeping has been overtaken by commercial operations with tons of honey, beeswax, propolis, bee venom and many other products.
-However, a myriad of diseases and pests have become a threat and unless checked, there is danger of wiping out large colonies of honey bees with the consequent reduction of output of these products.
+Traditional beekeeping has been overtaken by commercial operations with tons of honey, beeswax, propolis, bee venom, and many other products.
+However, a myriad of diseases and pests have become a threat and unless checked, there is the danger of wiping out large colonies of honeybees with the consequent reduction of output of these products.

 Beekeepers would lose a lot, being a beneficiary of healthy bee colonies that are key pollinators for many commercial agricultural plants the world over.
 The beekeeping industry needs protection from these pests and diseases such as chalkbrood by all means.
 This would naturally start by identifying these pests and diseases and looking for means to control them.
 This is an ongoing process with research taking place in institutions all over the world.

-As there are so many threats to bee colonies, including from chalkbrood disease, beekeepers are urged to get all the information they can on apiary operations.
-Such information is freely available from the United States Department of Agriculture, bee research institutions, farmers clubs and other publications on bees.
-Unless checked, chalkbrood will continue to threaten honey bee colonies and reduce the earnings from the entire industry.
-Both beginner and experienced beekeepers are welcome at many beekeeping clubs to share tips on how they go about chalkbrood disease treatment for honey and mason bees.
+As there are so many threats to bee colonies, including chalkbrood disease, beekeepers are urged to get all the information they can on apiary operations.
+Such information is freely available from the United States Department of Agriculture, bee research institutions, farmers’ clubs, and other publications on bees.
+Unless checked, chalkbrood will continue to threaten honeybee colonies and reduce the earnings from the entire industry.
+You can go to your nearby beekeeping clubs to share tips on how they go about chalkbrood disease treatment for honey and mason bees.

 Has your beehives ever been afflicted by chalkbrood disease?
 Leave a comment below and let us know what your experience was like.